arcanemachine/phoenix-todo-list/support/deployment/README.md

 To deploy with Caddy, complete the following steps:

-- Setup Caddy:
 1. Ensure that Caddy is installed on your machine.

 2. Backup the existing Caddyfile just in case:

-     `sudo cp /etc/caddy/Caddyfile /etc/caddy/Caddyfile.bak`
+- `sudo cp /etc/caddy/Caddyfile /etc/caddy/Caddyfile.bak`

 3. There are 2 example Caddyfiles:

 - A `Caddyfile.local` to ensure the configuration works locally
 - A `Caddyfile.remote` Caddyfile for use in a production environment

 4. Copy the desired project's Caddyfile to the Caddy configuration directory:

 - local: `sudo cp Caddyfile.local /etc/caddy/Caddyfile`
 - remote: `sudo cp Caddyfile.remote /etc/caddy/Caddyfile`

 5. Navigate to the Caddy configuration directory.

 - `cd /etc/caddy`

 6. Validate the new Caddyfile:

 - `sudo caddy validate`

 7. Reload the Caddyfile:

 - `sudo caddy reload`

 8. Caddy should now be working with the new configuration.

 - Caddy will automatically enable TLS (HTTPS) for your domain.
 See the Caddy docs for more info.

 ### Modifying the Caddyfile

-The Caddyfile is self-explanatory:
+The base Caddyfile is self-explanatory:

 ```
 phoenix-todo-list.nicholasmoen.com